ovh/docs/pages/public_cloud/public_cloud_network_services/configuration-02-how-to-configure-ipv6/guide.en-asia.md

 ## Instructions

 The following sections contain configurations for the distributions we currently offer, as well as the most commonly used distributions/operating systems.
-The first step is always to log in to your server via SSH or a GUI login session (RDP for a Windows VPS).
-The examples below presume you are logged in as a user with elevated permissions (Administrator/sudo).
+The first step is always to log in to your server via SSH or a GUI login session (RDP for a Windows instance).

 > [!warning]
 >
 > Please note that on recent versions of Linux operating systems, the IPv6 address is configured by default on Public Cloud instances.
-Be sure to check your OS configuration file before making any changes.
+In this case, you do not need to configure it.
+Please check your operating system configuration file before making any changes.
 >

 ### Glossary